nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Use case ends.

-**Use case: UC5 - List buyers, sellers, clients or properties**
+**Use case: UC5 - List Clients (i.e. Buyers and/or Sellers), Properties or Meetings**

 MSS:

-1. Real Estate Agent requests to view a list of buyers, sellers, clients or properties
+1. Real Estate Agent requests to view a list of clients (i.e. buyers and/or sellers), properties or meetings
-2. ClientGrid will respond with the corresponding list
+2. ClientGrid will display the corresponding list with each entry presented inside a card

 Use case ends.